-Hobo Day is the homecoming celebration for South Dakota State University and includes a parade through campus and Downtown Brookings, a Jackrabbits Football game, and many unique traditions.
-The first Hobo Day occurred November 2, 1912.
-Homecoming thrives at South Dakota State University and is the largest one day event in the state.
-The return of alumni to their alma mater for a weekend of football, fun and memories has flourished and grown over the decades, embodying the essence of Jackrabbit Pride.
+Hobo Day is the homecoming celebration for South Dakota State University and includes a parade through campus, Downtown Brookings, a Jackrabbits football game, and many unique traditions.
+The first Hobo Day occurred on November 2, 1912.
+Homecoming thrives at South Dakota State University and is the largest one-day event in the state.
+The return of alumni to their alma mater for a weekend of football, fun, and memories has flourished and grown over the decades, embodying the essence of Jackrabbit Pride.

-The Hobo Day collection in the Digital Library of South Dakota contains over 5700 items related to Hobo Day festivities over the past 104 years.
+The Hobo Day collection in the Digital Library of South Dakota contains over 5700 items related to Hobo Day festivities for over 100 years.

 "The Pride of the Dakotas" performs during the pregame and halftime activities of all home Jackrabbit football games, including the Hobo Day parade.
 The Pride of the Dakotas is one of the largest "family" organizations on campus.
 Throughout the years, members of the Pride have forged friendships and memories that have lasted a lifetime.